Dogs No Dogs

 This is a hike for the adventure-seeker who isn't too terribly afraid of heights.
-Although this is a fairly short route, it is fairly strenuous (nearly 1,000' of elevation gain) and has a high associated risk factor, hence the double-black difficulty rating.
+Although this is a fairly short route, it is fairly strenuous (nearly 1,000' of elevation gain) and has a high associated risk factor, hence the difficulty rating.

 From the East Rim Trailhead, follow the East Rim Trail

 through seven switchbacks to a junction with Hidden Canyon Trail

 .
 Turn onto Hidden Canyon Trail